The Big A: Our House

 We’re starting work on the next 50-plus years of the Big A, the city-owned stadium.

-So far, our City Council has approved a one-year extension for Angels Baseball at Angel Stadium of Anaheim, through 2020.
+So far, our City Council in January 2019 approved an amended lease for Angels Baseball at Angel Stadium of Anaheim that ensures baseball through at least 2020.

-We've enlisted an appraiser to help us with the current valuation for the stadium site, with a report due to be shared with our City Council in July 2019.
-We've also enlisted a sports consultant to provide input on a potential new agreement.
+We've enlisted an appraiser to help us with the current valuation for the stadium site.
+A draft appraisal was shared with our City Council in August 2019.
+We've also enlisted a sports consultant and economic development consultant to provide input on a potential new agreement.
 You can find details on our consultants below.

 In March 2019, the Angels engaged a development consultant, Newport Beach-based Brooks Street, to help them look at opportunities as part of a potential agreement.
 In May 2019, the Angels added architectural, engineering and financial advisory firms to their consultant team.